 The California Dream Act is the name for two Assembly Bills passed by the California legislature in 2011, which allows certain students to apply for and receive state based financial aid and institutional scholarships.
-These laws increase financial aid opportunities for AB 540/AB 2000 students, including T and U-Visa Holders.
+These laws increase financial aid opportunities for AB 540/AB 2000/SB 68 students, including U Visa Holders and TPS Recipients.

-AB 130 Effective January 1, 2012: Allows eligible AB 540 students to apply for & receive scholarships at California public colleges and universities that are derived from non-state funds.
+AB 130 Effective January 1, 2012: Allows eligible AB 540/AB 2000/SB 68 students to apply for & receive scholarships at California public colleges and universities that are derived from non-state funds.

-AB 131 Effective January 1, 2013: Allows eligible AB 540 students to apply for and receive financial aid at California public colleges and universities that are partially derived from state funds.
+AB 131 Effective January 1, 2013: Allows eligible AB 540/AB 2000/SB 68 students to apply for and receive financial aid at California public colleges and universities that are partially derived from state funds.

 Getting Started: What You Need to Apply

 To apply for the CA Dream Act, you will need to provide tax and income information from two years prior.
 If you are considered Dependent, your parent(s) tax and income information will also be required.

 Applying for the CA Dream Act Application

 The CA Dream Act is now available on October 1st of every year.
 The priority filing period is October 1st through March 2nd.
 You may still apply after March 2nd, however, to ensure you receive the maximum financial aid award, be sure to apply by March 2nd every year!